WHO WE ARE

 CUBC Vice-Chair (UAE)

-Omar Al Hashmi serves as the Executive Director of TAQA’s Transmission & Distribution business, a position he has held since July 2020.
+Omar Al Hashmi serves as the Chief Executive Officer of TAQA’s Transmission & Distribution business, a position he has held since January 2024.
 In this role, he oversees the company’s diverse portfolio of transmission and distribution assets.
 Prior to his role at TAQA, Mr. Al Hashmi was Executive Director – Asset Management at Abu Dhabi Power Corporation (AD Power).

 Aziz Shariff